kusaanko/YouTubeLiveChat/README.md

 Emoji can include more than one shortcut.
 To get emojis icon url, use ```Emoji#getIconURL()```.
 Download and use it!

-## Send chat message (YouTubeLiveChat 1.X or later)
+## Send to the live chat a message (YouTubeLiveChat 1.3 or later)
-You can send message to the live.
-This function needs some user data, SAPISID, HSID, SSID, APISID, and SID.
-The IDs are written in cookies.
+You can send a message to the live chat.
+This function needs some user data: SAPISID, HSID, SSID, APISID, and SID.
+The IDs are written in your browser's Cookie.
-First, you need set user data with setUserData().
+First, you need set user data using ```YouTubeLiveChat#setUserData().```
 ```Java
 chat.setUserData("SAPISID", "HSID", "SSID", "APISID", "SID");
 ```
-Next, you can send message with sendMessage().
+Next, you can send message using ```YouTubeLiveChat#sendMessage()```.
 ```Java
 chat.sendMessage("Message that you want to send");
 ```